operand/agency/README.md

 ## Priorities
 - **Speed**:
   Performance is always a concern.
 If it's not performant, it's not practical.
+  Currently the limitations of pythong multi-threading are a bottleneck
 - **Access Control and Safety**:
   Designing an effective access control solution for AI integrated systems is a fundamental problem to solve in order to ensure safety.
 I believe I've